Hardening Open WebUI

 # Enable IdP-initiated back-channel logout (requires Redis)

-If your reverse proxy handles authentication (Authelia, Authentik, oauth2-proxy), you can pass the authenticated identity to Open WebUI via HTTP headers:
+If your reverse proxy handles authentication (Authelia, Authentik, oauth2-proxy), you can pass the authenticated identity to Open WebUI via HTTP headers.
+This is possible but risky depending on your setup — incorrect configuration allows any client to authenticate as any user by forging the header:

 WEBUI_AUTH_TRUSTED_EMAIL_HEADER=X-Forwarded-Email